FINE MOTOR SKILLS: 20 CREATIVE ACTIVITIES FOR KIDS

 Here’s a fun way to practice lacing!
 I love that the materials are a little more rigid than a typical lacing card and string, making it easier and more attainable for younger kids.
 This is awesome for bilateral coordination, grasping skills, and visual motor skills.

-I love a good fine motor craft!
+We love fine motor crafts!
 This would be perfect for Valentine’s Day, but you could make just about any shape or design for any season using this technique.
 Great practice with scissors and awesome visual motor and fine motor work too!

 18 || Art Dice from Tinkerlab